Running Gear for Beginners

 Running is one of the most instinctive and natural types of human activity.
 On top of that, it is also one of the most accessible forms of exercise.
-You can do it almost everywhere and it doesn’t require any special equipment.
+You can do it almost everywhere, and it doesn’t require any special equipment.
 It’s just you and the open road, wearing about anything.
-The running gear for beginners require a good pair of running shoes and whatever you consider being comfortable clothing.
+The running gear for beginners requires a good pair of running shoes and whatever you consider being comfortable clothing.

 However, running can be enhanced with a touch of innovation.
 Running gadgets can provide useful information and help us run better by improving our pace and endurance.

 That’s why I’ve created a list of all the available running gear, starting from the essential equipment and moving to more advanced, that will transform you into a lean, mean running machine.
 After all, why even bother running if you’re not going to give it all?

 Probably, the most important running gear for beginners but experts as well as the running shoes.

 There’s a huge range of running shoes that could satisfy all the needs of the most demanding runners.
 However, there’s no ideal running shoe that could suit every runner.
 This is because there are many parameters such as biomechanics, weight, running surface, foot morphology that vary between runners.

 The most important thing to consider when choosing a running shoe is the kind of sole you’ll want.
 The two main categories are:

 Designed for runners with low arches who tend to supinate (roll-out), or mildly pronate (roll in).
 Runners with high arches that supinate should choose stable running shoes.
 Likewise, runners who have high arches and tend to pronate should use motion-control running shoes

 Designed for runners with flat or very low arches that supinate and overpronate the most (excessive inward foot rolling).
 Motion controls are also recommended for runners with an extremely high arch that supinates.
 Motion-control shoes contain features that restrict overpronation, which can keep your arch from collapsing.